 Medieval Wall Walk

 Take the time to walk the whole way around the recently refurbished castle walls.
 You will get great views of the castle complex, the cathedral, the city, and the surrounding countryside.

-Bishop’s Palace
+Bishop’s Palace and Vineyard

 When it was built in the 12th century, the palace, located next to the cathedral with sweeping views over the city and surrounding countryside, was one of the most impressive buildings in medieval England reflecting the power and wealth of Lincoln’s bishops.
 Over the centuries, it has been abandoned and subsequently restored, rebuilt and adapted several times.
 Today, the ruined parts are managed by English Heritage.